GenomicDataInfrastructure/standard-operating-procedures/docs/GDI-SOP_ISM.md

 1. **Annual Review Cycle**: Each SOP will be reviewed annually.
 The OC/SDPC will initiate and oversee the review.
    The OC/SDPC will check the SOP’s relevance, clarity, and effectiveness based on the based on the [SOP Review Check List](./GDI-SOP_review-checklist.md), then updates or changes will be made as necessary.

+#### Automating reminders for the Review Cycle

+An automated GitHub workflow ([``review_reminder.yml``](./github/workflows/review_reminder.yml)) was created to streamline the annual review process.
+The workflow gets automatically triggered every month, calling a python script ([``check_sop_reviews.py``](scripts/check_sop_reviews.py)) that performs the following:

+Checks all SOPs, one by one, if they are due for review, using the last date entry of each SOP's Document History.
+If this value is older than one full year, the SOP is considered for review.
+For each SOP due for review, the script creates a new GitHub issue, labelled with `'SOP-review'`, listing the actions to take for the SOP to be reviewed.
+This happens only if there are no other open GH issues for that same SOP with the same label.
+GitHub issues propagate automatically to the ZenHub board, and those labeled with `'SOP-review'` shall go into the "SOP-reviews" pipeline in the board for clarity.

 2. **Ad-Hoc Review Requests**: Any GDI member can request a review if they believe a process needs to be updated or improved.